-Ref Co ndition (i) planting shall be undertaken and completed in accordance with the timeframe specified in the Planting Plan (see (c) above); (j) signage must be installed as soon as reasonably practicable but no later tha 18 months following the Commencement of Construction (see (d) above); and (k) detailed design of habitat enhancement for the Little Penguins must be finalised, an nesting boxes must be installed, within 9 months following the Commencement of Construction (see (e) above).
-EM.6D The Bishops Park penguin and shorebird protection area shall include the following: (a) fencing of the boundaries in general accordance with Appendix 1 and as specifie in the BPP with a minimum standard to control dogs from accessing the protection area from the landward (road) side (unless through a gated public access strip) and a suspended rope barrier (or similar) allowing penguins to safely pass underneath of the seaward side; (b) pest management measures, in accordance with the Pest Management Strateg provided under Condition EM.5; (c) A Planting Plan to outline areas of planting surrounding nesting opportunities or the maintenance of vegetation-free areas as appropriate.
-The Planting Plan shall include as a minimum: The species that are proposed to be planted, the size of the plants and the density of planting; (ii) A timeline for the completion of the proposed planting; and (iii) Details of the maintenance and management of the planting and management pest plants; (d) signage identifying the protection area and its values; (e) retention of area(s) of marram grass located within the protection area; (f) pedestrian accessways through the protection area at selected points; (g) consideration of the presence of herpetofauna and maintaining areas of skink habit within the protection area; (h) opportunities to enhance Little Penguin habitat within the protection area accordance with Condition EM.6A; (i) opportunities to enhance Shoreline Forager habitat, including wooden poles providir further safe roosting habitats; and (j) provisions as appropriate to respond to, and provide ecological resilience to, sea lev rise.
-Par elation to the above matters, all plans for, and works undertaken within, the Bishop k protection area shall ensure that erosion and wind-blown sand effects are avoide ninimised. e following timeframes shall apply to the Bishops Park penguin and shorebi tection area: (k) fencing (including rope demarcation) must be completed as soon as reasonab practicable but no later than 18 months following the Commencement of Construction (see (a) above); (I) pest management measures must be installed and be operational as soon a reasonably practicable but no later than 18 months following Commencement Construction (see (b) above); (m) planting shall be undertaken and completed in accordance with the timeframe specified in the Planting Plan (see (c) above); (n) signage must be installed as soon as reasonably practicable but no later tha 18 months following the Commencement of Construction (see (d) above); and
+Ref Condition (i) planting shall be undertaken and completed in accordance with the timeframes specified in the Planting Plan (see (c) above); (j) signage must be installed as soon as reasonably practicable but no later than 18 months following the Commencement of Construction (see (d) above); and (k) detailed design of habitat enhancement for the Little Penguins must be finalised, and nesting boxes must be installed, within 9 months following the Commencement of Construction (see (e) above).
+EM.6D The Bishops Park penguin and shorebird protection area shall include the following: (a) fencing of the boundaries in general accordance with Appendix 1 and as specified in the BPP with a minimum standard to control dogs from accessing the protection area from the landward (road) side (unless through a gated public access strip) and a suspended rope barrier (or similar) allowing penguins to safely pass underneath on the seaward side; (b) pest management measures, in accordance with the Pest Management Strategy provided under Condition EM.5; (c) A Planting Plan to outline areas of planting surrounding nesting opportunities or the maintenance of vegetation-free areas as appropriate.
+The Planting Plan shall include as a minimum: (i) The species that are proposed to be planted, the size of the plants and the density of planting; (ii) A timeline for the completion of the proposed planting; and (iii) Details of the maintenance and management of the planting and management of pest plants; (d) signage identifying the protection area and its values; (e) retention of area(s) of marram grass located within the protection area; (f) pedestrian accessways through the protection area at selected points; (g) consideration of the presence of herpetofauna and maintaining areas of skink habitat within the protection area; (h) opportunities to enhance Little Penguin habitat within the protection area in accordance with Condition EM.6A; (i) opportunities to enhance Shoreline Forager habitat, including wooden poles providing further safe roosting habitats; and (j) provisions as appropriate to respond to, and provide ecological resilience to, sea level rise.
+In relation to the above matters, all plans for, and works undertaken within, the Bishops Park protection area shall ensure that erosion and wind-blown sand effects are avoided or minimised.
+The following timeframes shall apply to the Bishops Park penguin and shorebird protection area: (k) fencing (including rope demarcation) must be completed as soon as reasonably practicable but no later than 18 months following the Commencement of Construction (see (a) above): (l) pest management measures must be installed and be operational as soon as reasonably practicable but no later than 18 months following Commencement of Construction (see (b) above); (m) planting shall be undertaken and completed in accordance with the timeframes specified in the Planting Plan (see (c) above); (n) signage must be installed as soon as reasonably practicable but no later than 18 months following the Commencement of Construction (see (d) above); and